 1. Get over it, Jackie!
 What he was doing was perfectly acceptable and normal.
 We are on entirely separate life roads.
 While the marriage would affect my children and therefore affect me indirectly, for the most part, his new life was for him to experience, and not for me to think about.

 2. At least I liked the girl he was marrying, and my kids like her.
 That’s huge.
 That could have been a big disaster.

 3. If my ex was happy in his own life, maybe our relationship would improve.

 4. Maybe I need to think about my current romantic relationship.
 Maybe if I was this upset about my ex getting remarried, maybe I wasn’t so happy and fulfilled in my own romantic life.

 The most important thing I realized:

 In closing, remember that no matter how long it has been since the split, seeing your ex commit to life with someone else is a strange feeling.
 It brings out lots of emotions and old wounds.
-It can really mess with your mind.
+It can really mess with your head.

 Like this article?
 Check out, “20 Things I Wish I Could Have Told My Newly Separated Self”